go-chassis/go-chassis-examples/istio/README.md

 ## Istio pilot as Discovery Service for go-chassis

-go-chassis can be integrated with Istio Pilot for service discovery.
-To enable Istio pilot support in go-chassis, the simple 2 steps are needed during development:
+go-chassis is able to integrated with Istio Pilot for service discovery.
+To enable Istio pilot support, by following  2 simple steps:

 1. Import the istiov2 registry plugin of mesher